dosco/graphjin/website/posts/9-nodejs.md

 const result = await gj.subscribe("query", <variables>, <options>)
 ```

-Use the `subscribe` api that works similiar to `query` in production mode
+Use the `subscribe` API that works similar to `query` in production mode
 only allows you to use queries from the queries folder.

 ```js